rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

  that have been verified through a
  [saltwater balance test](#saltwater-balance-test).
- This will make the mapping much easier because each 8-sided corresponds to exactly
+ This will make the mapping much easier because an 8-sided dice corresponds to exactly
  3-bits of entropy.

 | 8D dice roll | 3-bits |